bu-ist/starship-config/README.md

-# BU I&ST Starship Configuration
+# BU IS&T Starship Configuration

 Terminal prompt configuration for PHP, JavaScript, and Python development with server management tools.